ashish-singh09/konga-bot/README.md

-# autoprtester
+# IssueResponder

-> A GitHub App built with [Probot](https://github.com/probot/probot) that This is a bot to auto execute the code of a pull request
+> A GitHub App built with [Probot](https://github.com/probot/probot) that This is a bot developed to auto reply to repo issue created

 ## Setup